enzomendez315/Lox_Compiler/README.md

 # Building An Interpreter
 This program is an interpreter for a custom scripting language called Lox.
 Lox is a high-level, dynamically-typed[^1] language like Python or PHP.
 Since Lox is a scripting language, it executes directly from source.

+In Lox, values are created by literals, computed by expressions, and stored in variables.
+But the user only sees Lox objects (that are implemented in the undrelying language the interpreter is written in, aka Java).

 ## Implementation
 The first step in any interpreter (or compiler) is scanning.
 A scanner takes in raw source code as a stream of characters and groups them into a series of chunks called tokens.
 Tokens are recognized characters in programming languages like `(` or `;`, numbers, string literals, and identifiers.
 Tokens make up the language's grammar and they are what the scanner will feed into the parser.